aifenaike/Logio/README.md

 - Load LAS data from various sources:
     - URL link (`https://example.com/.../.../path/to/lasfile.LAS`)
     - Local file (`path/to/lasfile.LAS` instead without `https`)
-- Getting well log description.
+- Visualization of well logs.
+- Robust IO framework for loading data from flat files (CSV and delimited), Excel files, las files and JSON.
-- Save well log data into JSON file (as `well.json` in `results` folder).
+- Parsing well log data into any of the formats mentioned above.
+- A novel system for well-to-well log correlation using dynamic depth warping techniques.
+    - correlating well logs and obtaining the minimum-cost or "best" match.

 [back to top](#SPE_UI_LAGOS_HACKATHON)